LizzyMaybeDev/Introduction-to-modding-mc/README.md

 - [Old Animations Mod](https://sk1er.club/beta) - This one is sk1er's OAM which is currently in beta and it already has an entire rewrite coming soon, its more accurate than orange's OAM and Spiderfrog's OAM and made to be compatible with other mods.
 - [Powns Togglesprint](https://download.powns.dev/togglesneak189) - Adds a sprint and sneak toggle similar to that in Minecraft 1.15 and above, but does not allow for sneaking in inventories in order to be 1.8 compliant.
 - [Resourcepack Manager](https://www.youtube.com/watch?v=OQZFWrrEcYM) - This is the best version of resource pack manager as the resource pack organizer Chylex made had some issues with custom sky.
-- [Cowlection](https://github.com/cow-mc/Cowlection/releases) - A client-side only Forge mod that contains a collection of features. (mainly for skyblock but otherwise its a good mod).
+- [Cowlection](https://github.com/cow-mc/Cowlection/releases) - A client-side only Forge mod that contains a collection of features (mainly for skyblock but otherwise its a good mod).
 - And you can always check [sk1er.club](https://sk1er.llc) for the latest sk1er llc/partners mods.

 ## Mods that you may have not heard of

 - [Revamped Timechanger](https://hypixel.net/threads/forge-1-8-9-timechanger-2-2-1-an-improved-timechanger-mod.3574261/) - A mod for changing time client-side.
 - [ChatTriggers](https://chattriggers.com/) - ChatTriggers is a framework for Minecraft that allows for live scripting and client modification using JavaScript.
 In other words, it's a mod that allows you to use javascript for stuff, and has tons of useful modules on their website.
+Please download the latest stable 1.3.1 release.
 - [MiniInfo](https://www.youtube.com/watch?v=9OwPMxBzQog) - Simple mod to display FPS, CPS, and ping by aycy.
 - [ResourcePackDisplay](https://github.com/1fxe/Resource-Pack-Display/releases/) - (Not to be confused with Resourcepack Manager) Display current pack, the mod also has the /rpd random command to randomly choose a pack from your packs folder with detection for incompatible and duplicate mods.
 - [OnHitParticles](https://www.youtube.com/watch?v=0PPR_t-qyfw) - A mod to change what particles are shown when you hit someone with great customizability by aycy.